 In the book they found that there is a connection between the objects in the house & the stress hormone levels.
 More Clutter = More Stress.
 (Women were far more stressed by it than men).

 Why?
 Women are judging themselves and others on the cleanliness of their home.
 In their minds, a clean home meant a happy home.
 It made them feel accomplished and put together to have a well-maintained clean home.

 When we start to have too much stuff, it can really put a weight on us.
 An emotional weight, but still a weight.
 It makes us feel like we have a never-ending list of things to do.
 It makes us feel frazzled and in disarray.
 It makes our tempers high and our patience low.
 Do you find yourself reprimanding your kids for not cleaning up?
-Maybe they have too much stuff and it is overwhelming, even to them.
+Or for no reason at all?
+It is because you are overwhelmed by the mess of it all, but having too much stuff.
 Do you know who feels our stress the most?
 Our kids.
 Read this study about what kids think about seeing their parents under stress.

 ps- Don’t let that thought come in that says… “Oh- maybe the kids would like them?
 Maybe I should save them.
 I could even put them in an envelope just for return address stamps.
 Now they will be organized.”
 This is what you are trying to get rid of, remember?
 We are FREEING ourselves from clutter, not organizing it, not moving it around, not finding a place for it… we are freeing ourselves from it!

 When you have figured out that you are truly ready to take action, you can either read this story about a family on Oprah that was forced to give up their “stuff” or you can download my book ($9.99) and start decluttering today.

 No matter what you pick, remember that you can’t just push it under the rug.
 You’ve got to get rid of that clutter and there is no time like the present!

 Check out my book, Freed from Clutter, where I will walk you through each room in your house until it is clutter-free.